michaelpaulkorthals/pyenv-virtualenv-windows/README.md

 pip freeze

 REM 6.
-Show only the first 30 lines of the 'systeminfo' output excluding REM confidential network data ('head' only works if ~'Cygwin' or is on board). systeminfo | head -30
+Show only the first 30 lines of the 'systeminfo' output excluding REM confidential network data ('head' only works if ~'Cygwin' is on board). systeminfo | head -30
 ~~~